richardaubin/co-cart/readme.txt

 == Upgrade Notice ==

-= 4.6.4 =
+= 4.7.0 =

-This update fixes a few things.
-See changelog for more details.
+Added support for authenticating via JSON request body with clear indication for the login endpoint (API v2 ONLY).